 The other evening I invited my best friend and her family to come out to our pool for a picnic and swim.
 Her kids are older than mine, both in middle school, but my boys absolutely adore them.

 Her kids have a slightly more sophisticated palette now that they’re older.
-My friend offered to bring chicken and lamb skewers to grill.
+My friend offered to bring chicken and lamb skewers to the grill.
 I was thrilled that she was taking the grilling pressure off of me!

-This Mediterranean Cucumber Salad was the perfect compliment to the chicken and lamb skewers.
-I also knew it would travel easily, and was chock full of fresh and in seasonal produce.
+This Mediterranean salad recipe was the perfect complement to the chicken and lamb skewers.
+I also knew it would travel easily.

 My only concern was the onions.
-I know the adults are all big fans of onions, but my kids turn their nose up at raw onions, and who can blame them really.
-It takes some getting used to.
+I know the adults are all big fans of onions, but my kids, however, like simple salads without onions or dressing.

-My remedy to that dilemma was to set aside some of the cucumbers, tomatoes, and herbs to the side, and make a kid friendly version that was onion free.
+My remedy was to set aside some of the cucumbers, tomatoes, and herbs to the side, and make a kid-friendly version that was onion-free.
 Without the onions, my kids had no problem taking this salad down.
+They also love bell pepper, so I added some chopped red pepper to their portions.